Present Source has merged with Mindful Life, Mindful Work, Inc (MLMW).

 Meet the Present Source team!
 We are a group of professionals who love to help people gain tools for present moment awareness that are pragmatic to use in the workplace.
-Our varied experiences in the business environment help make learning mindfulness safe, practical and fun.
+Our varied experiences in the business environment help make learning mindfulness safe, practical, and fun.

-Carissa Fish, Operations Manager
+Carissa Fish, Facilitator

 Carissa is an enthusiastic educator and student of mindfulness.
 She has many years’ experience leading instructional sessions and a passion for sharing mindfulness tools in the workplace.
 Initially, Carissa was the champion for bringing Present Source in as part of her successful efforts to establish regular weekly mindfulness practice sessions at her former employer.